 Creating a Cash Flow Projection

 A cash flow projection should be as accurate as you can make it.
 Do not tread toward rosier numbers just because they make your business look better.
-To make a realistic cash flow projection, track the following on a monthly basis:
+To make a realistic cash flow projection, track the following every month:

 - Working capital: The amount of cash available at the beginning of each month that a company can readily use.

-- Operating cash: All inbound payments, sales revenue, and money generated through business.
+- Cash inflows: All inbound payments, sales revenue, and money generated through business.

 - Borrowing cash: All loans that provide money coming into the business.